LivelyIE/web/tasks/markdown/T_CalculateTotalCosts.md

 Your deposit isn't the only thing you'll need to have saved when buying a home.
-There are other recurring and one-off costs you'll need to consider.
+There are other one-off costs you'll need to show your lender that you have savings to cover *as well as* your deposit before being granted mortgage approval.
  For example, purchasing a home valued at €350,000 will carry additional costs of €6,000 - €7,000.